Business Finance Glossary

 Long Term Debt – amount owed for a period exceeding 12 months from the date of the balance sheet.

-Merchant Cash Advance – a lender pays a one-time lump sum to a merchant in exchange for a percentage of future credit card sales.
+Merchant Cash Advance – with a merchant cash advance, a lender pays a one-time lump sum to a merchant in exchange for a percentage of future credit card sales.